Application Periods & Deadlines

 who have previous degrees.
 This is a basic test of reading, vocabulary, math and science

-materials from the ATI website, www.atitesting.com.
-Register and pay the test fee through ATI and take the proctored exam at an ATI approved site.
-You must request to have the
+the ATI website, www.atitesting.com.
+Register and pay the test fee through ATI and take proctored exam at an ATI approved site.
+You must request to have the official

 - We do not keep transcripts or applications on file.
 We shred prior applications and